ClinicalBrainLab/clinicalbrainlab.github.io/content/authors/Wilson-Lim/_index.md

 ---
 authors:
 - Wilson Lim
-bio: Wilson is currently a Research Assistant at the Clinical Brain Lab.
+bio: Wilson is currently a Research Associate at the Clinical Brain Lab.

 education:
   courses: